Robinson Maneuver Training Center: History

-Established on 18 July 1917, the facility was originally named Camp Pike in honor of United States Army Brigadier General Zebulon Montgomery Pike.
+Established on 18 July 1917, the facility was originally named Camp Pike in honor of U.S. Army Brigadier General Zebulon Pike.
 Camp construction was supervised by Major John R. Fordyce, the son of Samuel W. Fordyce.
-It was used for the mobilization of the 87th Division during World War I. From 1919 to 1921, Camp Pike was the home of the 3rd Division.
+It was garrisoned by the 162d Depot Brigade and used for the mobilization of the 87th Division during World War I. From 1919 to 1921, Camp Pike was the home of the 3rd Division.
 In 1921, the 3rd Division was relocated to Camp Lewis in Washington state and the facility was transferred to the Arkansas National Guard.
 In 1922, the Arkansas National Guard headquarters were moved there.
-In 1937, it was renamed Camp Joseph T. Robinson in honor of U.S. Senator Joseph Taylor Robinson.
+In 1937, it was renamed Camp Joseph T. Robinson in honor of the late U.S. senator Joseph T. Robinson of Arkansas.